FreddyYJ/RandomTSW/README.md

 * Currently Maven Jlink is not released.
 If Jlink plugin is released, I will update for withput JDK and JavaFX installation.

 # Changelog
+v0.9.0: Logic Update
+* Almost of sequences and data flows are changed
+* Now uncheck everything and pick random will throw exception

 v0.8.0: TSW2 Update
 * Add new Routes for Train Sim World 2: Sand Patch Grade, Schnellfahrstrecke Köln, London Underground Bakerloo, Haupstrecke Rhein-Ruhr, East Coastway, Peninsula Corridor
 * New TSW2 routes have (TSW2) after route name